Sherwood Forest: Major Oak

 Sherwood Forest is home to the Major Oak, an oak tree between 800 and 1,000 years old, and since the Victorian era, its limbs have been partially supported by scaffolding.
 The Major Oak was identified by Major Hayman Rooke in 1790.
 It is believed that the Major Oak took the name of Major Hayman Rooke.
 The Major Oak used to be named the Cockpen Tree, after the cockfighting that once took place beneath it.

-Samplings of the Major Oak have been planted in the US ambassadors' Winfield House in London.
+According to the legend, Robin Hood and his outlaws used this tree to hide from the Sheriff of Nottingham.

 The Major Oak was featured on the 2005 BBC TV programme Seven Natural Wonders as one of the natural wonders of the Midlands.

+The Major Oak was confirmed to be dead in 2026.
+Saplings of the Major Oak have been planted in the US ambassadors' Winfield House in London.